 The CDC maintains a lost and found.
-If your child has lost an item, please check in the CDC office.
-The location of the lost and found items at any given time depends on the number of items and the needed space to store them.
+If your child has lost an item, please check with CDC office staff.

+The location of the lost and found items at any given time depends on the number of items and the needed space to store them, but typically can be found in the CDC Lobby just inside door #4.

 Periodically, the Director will send a last call for Lost and Found items via a message in Brightwheel, after which all items will be donated to Goodwill if not claimed.

-2: The Child Development Center
+2. The Child Development Center